jfadum/Yojoa_WS_Loading/README.md

 # Yojoa_WS_Loading

 Discharge calculations and watershed loading estimates for 'Nutrient loading from a sustainably certified aquaculture operation dwarfs annual nutrient inputs from a large multi-use watershed in Lake Yojoa, Honduras, C.A.'
 Preprint: INSERT BIORXVs LINK

 Code authorship: M Ross, J Fadum

 Code files:
--LoadingCalcs: Discharge and nutrient loading calculations and related figures for Fadum et al. 2024
+- LoadingCalcs: Discharge and nutrient loading calculations and related figures for Fadum et al. 2024
--FigureGen: Code for Figures 2-4 in text, and Supplemental text 3
+- FigureGen: Code for Figures 2-4 in text, and Supplemental text 3

 Data files:
 - rating_curves_2018_2019: Rating cruves for tributaries Helado, Balas, Varsovia, and Raices